HMB3/web_server_eg/README.md

-This script creates an mock API that allows client-side interaction with an underlying database (adapted from https://www.freecodecamp.org/news/build-a-simple-json-api-in-python/).
+This puthon script creates an mock API that allows client-side interaction with an underlying database (adapted from https://www.freecodecamp.org/news/build-a-simple-json-api-in-python/).

+Here's an overview of the steps involved:

+1).
+Define a database using Flask-SQLAlchemy
+2).
+Create a data abstraction with Marshmallow-JSONAPI 3).
+Create resource managers with Flask-REST-JSONAPI 4).
+Create URL endpoints and start the server with Flask

 ```